etherex/etherex/etherex/WhitePaper.md

 Interface
 =========

-EtherEx will provide an open source interface on the Ethereum platform both as a standalone web app that connects to your node and as a client-browser interface.
+The decentralized exchange will provide an open source interface on the Ethereum platform both as a standalone web app that connects to a node and as a client-browser interface.

 [ needs more details? ]